-Tips on Organizing Daily Life with Twins
+Tips on Organizing Daily Life With Twins

 The exchange with experienced twin parents will help you to do justice to them and to organize everyday life.
-The older the children get, the more difficult it can be to keep up with their schedule.
+The older the children get, the more difficult it can be to keep up with their schedules.

-Especially when you’re working full time, it’s difficult to coordinate your activities with your schedule’s other demands, so look into arranging a carpool.
+Especially when you're working full time, it's difficult to coordinate your activities with your schedule's other demands, so look into arranging a carpool.
 A good calendar system and clear communication can help you keep your family life and other obligations organized.
-Using tools like FamilyApp‘s calendar can help keep all those dates in order!

 Financial Support for Parents of Multiples

 The extra costs of a child can seem daunting, especially for parents of multiples!
 Here are a few ways to help cover the costs.